serverlessworkflow/specification/specification.md

 If the referenced event is received, you can specify either the `transition` or `end` definitions to decide what to do, transition to another workflow state, or end workflow execution.

-The `eventDataFilter` property can be used to filter event when it is received.
+The `eventDataFilter` property can be used to filter event data when it is received.

 #### Delay State